 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.

-At Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C., we advocate on behalf of students and faculty to ensure their rights are protected under Title IX.
+At Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C., our Title IX Lawyers advocate on behalf of students and faculty to ensure their rights are protected.
 We have guided numerous students and faculty through their universities’ internal disciplinary procedures and have advised students and faculty members who have been targets of internal investigations discriminated against on the basis of their gender or retaliated against after they have spoken out against Title IX violations.

 In addition, we also litigate on behalf of students and faculty under Title IX.
 In one of our more prominent cases, we co-counseled with noted civil rights attorneys Gloria Allred and Nathan Goldberg on behalf of five students and alumnae against a major university.
 Our Title IX lawyers have been fighting for the rights of students and faculty for many years and stand ready to be your advocate.